One sided extendability and p-continuous analytic capacities: Real analyticity on analytic curves

-\begin{proof} The set is a dense $ G_\delta $ subset of $ C(L) $ according to Baire's Theorem and coincides with the class of non-holomorphically extendable at $z_0$ functions defined and continuous on $L$, because every holomorphic function on $D(z_0,r)$ becomes bounded if we restrict it on $D(z_0,r')$ for $r'<r$. \end{proof}
+\begin{proof} The set is a dense $ G_\delta $ subset of $ C(L) $ according to Baire's Theorem and coincides with the class of non-holomorphically extendable at $z_0$ functions, since every holomorphic function on $D(z_0,r)$ is bounded when restricted on $D(z_0,r')$ for $r'<r$. \end{proof}

 \begin{defi} Let $L\subset \mathbb{C}$ be a closed set without isolated points.
 A function $f\in C(L)$ belongs to the class of nowhere holomorphically extendable functions defined and continuous on $L$, if there exists no pair of an open disk $D(z_0,r),z_0 \in L, r>0$ and a holomorphic function $F:D(z_0,r)\rightarrow \mathbb{C}, $ such that $F|_{D(z_0,r)\cap L}=f|_{D(z_0,r)\cap L}$. \end{defi}